“The Daughters of Ireland Saga Continues…”

 Will a journey to Ireland help her understand that a man who can be stolen, is not a man worth having?

 Shanty Gold: “A Great Book on the Irish Immigrant Experience”

-Shanty Gold, the first book in the Daughters of Ireland trilogy, is now available on Amazon and other book stores as well as all “e” formats.
-Publisher is Rogue Phoenix Press.
+Shanty Gold, the first book in the Daughters of Ireland trilogy, is now available as a Kindle version & a trade paperback.